All In (2018): Preliminary matches

-The actual pay-per-view opened with Maxwell Jacob Friedman facing Matt Cross in singles match.
-In the end, Cross executed the shooting star press on MJF to win the match.
+The first match on the main card was unadvertised and saw MJF facing Matt Cross.
+MJF repeatedly targeted one of Cross' arms and then executed a rope-assisted piledriver on Cross for a two count.
+Cross came back with a cutter and a shooting star press on MJF and won the match.
+After this match, Nick Aldis was interviewed backstage by Sean Mooney.

-Next, Christopher Daniels faced Stephen Amell.
-After extensive blows with Amell, Daniels pinned Amell with the Best Moonsault Ever to win the match.
-After the match, the two shook hands.
+Next, Christopher Daniels faced Stephen Amell in a match refereed by Jerry Lynn.
+Daniels executed the Best Moonsault Ever for a two count.
+Amell attempted a diving elbow drop but Daniels dodged, causing Amell to crash through a table on the floor.
+Lynn moved Daniels and Amell back into the ring to avoid the match ending via count-out, drawing Daniels' ire.
+Lynn pushed Daniels, so Amell took advantage with a schoolboy pin for a two count.
+Amell countered Daniels' Angels' Wings with a bridging pin for a two count.
+Daniels used a uranage and a second Best Moonsault Ever to prevail over Amell; both shook hands post-match.

 After this, Dr. Britt Baker, Chelsea Green, Madison Rayne and Tessa Blanchard faced off in a four corner survival match.
 In the climax, Blanchard performed the hammerlock DDT on Green to win the match.
 After the match, the four embraced.

 Next, Nick Aldis defended the NWA Worlds Heavyweight Championship against Cody.
 As Aldis went to the top rope to perform a diving elbow drop, Cody's wife Brandi Rhodes tried to plead with Aldis to not do it.
-However, Aldis did the move and as soon as he jumped Brandi laid across Cody, taking the bulk of the hit.
+However, Aldis did the move and as soon as he jumped Brandi lay across Cody, taking the bulk of the hit.
 Aldis then pinned Cody, but he kicked out.
 Cody performed a Beautiful Disaster and then the Cross Rhodes on Aldis for a near-fall.
 Cody and Aldis attacked each other with punches and then Cody hit a vertebreaker on Aldis, but Aldis reversed it.
 In the end, Aldis tried to steal Cody's finisher, but Cody reversed and Aldis tried to pin him.
 However, Cody countered into a sunset flip to win the NWA Worlds Heavyweight Championship.
 With this win, Cody and his father Dusty Rhodes became the first father-son duo to win the championship.